 A teapot can set the mood and the look for tea time.
-From elegant to fun and whimsical, here are my teapot picks.
+From elegant to fun and whimsical, here are my teapot picks for all occasions and in a range of prices.

 Finding the Best Teapot

-Teapots come in all shapes and sizes, and each occasion calls for a different type.
+Teapots come in all shapes and sizes, and each occasion calls for a different type and look.

-Three things to consider when selecting the best teapot:
+Three things to consider when selecting the best teapot for you:

 First you’ll need to figure out the size.
 For a pot of tea for one, you’ll want a teapot that can hold two cups while tea with friends requires a bigger pot that can hold more water.